qMRLab/qmrlab.github.io/_posts/2018-11-01-Mathieu-thread.md

 Two weeks ago we posted an interactive tutorial about <a href="https://qmrlab.org/jekyll/2018/10/23/T1-mapping-inversion-recovery.html">inversion recovery T1 mapping </a>.
-There are many hidden features in this post, so we created a Twitter thread to help you look under the hood.
+There are many hidden features in this post, so we created a <a href="https://twitter.com/_mattboud/status/1054727874119385088"> Twitter thread</a> to help you look under the hood.
 <br />
 <br />
 <br />